News

 If you are interested in reading the full case, you can find it here: Matter of Weber, 2024 N.Y.
 Slip Op.
 24258 (Sur.
 Ct.
 Saratoga Cnty.
 2024),

-Tagged with: Artificial Intelligence, AI, Financial Analysis, Expert Witness Testimony, Fiancial Experts, Legal Technology, CDFA, IDFA, Court Admissibility, Microsoft Copilot
+Tags: Artificial Intelligence, AI, Financial Analysis, Expert Witness Testimony, Fiancial Experts, Legal Technology, CDFA, IDFA, Court Admissibility, Microsoft Copilot